ehurturk/lc3-vm/readme.md

 Made to supplement my "Intro to Computer Architecture" course at Imperial College London.

+You can test the following lc3 .obj files:
+    - 2048.obj (the game 2048)
+    - rogue.obj (a rogue-like exploration thing)

+You can use the LC3 assembler using:
+    - `python3 lc3-assembler.py [file]`

 Supports:
     - LC3 Architecture

 Goals:
+    - Debugger (live register / memory tracker tool like `gdb`)
+    - Web interface?
     - MISP architecture support